Skip to main contentSkip to article

 For elementary, the closest feeder to the Murrayville village core is Simonds Elementary at 20190 48 Avenue — west on 48 Avenue from Five Corners.
 Other Murrayville-area elementary feeders include Wix-Brown Elementary at 23851 24 Avenue (south, in the Salmon River / Otter Lake area) and James Kennedy Elementary in Walnut Grove (depending on exact lot).
 For middle, HD Stafford Middle is the typical feeder for many Murrayville addresses.

 The 2022 catchment review.
 School District 35 (Langley) redrew several catchment boundaries across central Langley in the 2022 attendance area review, including Murrayville-adjacent feeders.
 Pre-2022 catchment knowledge is unreliable for any specific Murrayville address; several blocks shifted between elementary feeders or had their secondary feeder updated.
-Practitioner advice: pull the live SD #35 attendance map for the specific street and house number before placing an offer if you are paying a school-catchment premium.
+Pull the live SD #35 attendance map for the specific street and house number before placing an offer if you are paying a school-catchment premium.
 Archived 2021-or-earlier school directories and lifestyle articles cannot be relied on.

 Important note on Alex Hope Elementary.
 Alex Hope Elementary is in Walnut Grove (21150 85 Avenue), NOT Murrayville — it does not serve the Murrayville catchment despite often appearing in regional lifestyle articles that lump the two neighbourhoods together.
 If you have read that “Murrayville feeds Alex Hope,” verify against the live SD #35 catchment map; it almost certainly does not for the address you are looking at.